 - Fellowship applicants must be eligible and authorized to work in the US without an employer-sponsored visa.

 - Candidates from historically underrepresented groups in the U.S. higher education system are strongly encouraged to apply.

-- The selection committee will consider all factors that enhance a candidate’s ability to contribute to diversity in the academy, including varied socioeconomic and cultural experiences, diversity-related research and/or creative activity, teaching goals emphasizing diversity and first-generation college graduates.
+- The selection committee will consider all factors that enhance a candidate’s ability to contribute to diversity in the academy, including varied socioeconomic and cultural experiences, diversity-related research, teaching goals emphasizing diversity, and first-generation college graduates.
 Candidates meeting these criteria should highlight these experiences in the diversity statement.

-- Have experience in and a demonstrated commitment to research/creative activity and teaching.
+- Have experience in and a demonstrated commitment to research and teaching.

-- A cover letter describing the applicant’s interest in doing postdoctoral work specifically at TCU and relevant personal and professional background and interests.
+- A cover letter describing the applicant’s interest in doing postdoctoral work specifically at TCU and relevant personal and professional background.

 - A statement sharing how your experiences related to diversity, equity, and inclusion can help to advance TCU’s commitment to fostering an inclusive community (1-3 pages).

 - References may be requested.

 - Any accommodations required.

 Applications for the 2023-2024 academic year are now closed.

 Applications should include all application materials.
 Finalists may be asked to submit additional materials.
 Only electronic materials will be accepted.
 Uploading instructions will be available on the TCU jobs site when the position opens for the Fall 2024 academic year.